Setting up SLAs

 By default, SLA clocks run 24/7.
 If you want to exclude lunch breaks, holidays, or weekends, go to SLAs > Calendars to set your working hours.

 For example, you could tweak the Sample 9-5 Calendar to add a 1-hour lunch break that doesn't count toward the SLA.
 Just delete the 09:00-17:00 timeframe and add a timeframe for before lunch (08:00-12:00) and after lunch (13:00-17:00).
 Here's what it looks like:

 What happens to SLAs if they change

 If you edit an SLA, Jira Service Desk recalculates time for all issues in the project that have ongoing SLA cycles but doesn’t recalculate time for completed SLA cycles.

 For example, you might have a goal to resolve all Blocker issues in 6 hours.
 If you change the goal to 4 hours:

 - Blocker issues that have been open for more than 4 hours are marked as breached.

 - Blocker issues that were resolved in under 6 hours have still met the SLA.

-You might update an issue in a way that changes which SLA it's measured against.
-If you do this, the SLA clock doesn't restart, but adds any elapsed time to the new goal.
+You might update a request in a way that changes which SLA it's measured against.
+If you do this, the SLA clock doesn't restart but adds any elapsed time to the new goal.
 In some cases, this might breach the SLA.

-For example, imagine you have a goal to resolve Critical issues in 5 hours, and Blocker issues in 3 hours.
-A Critical issue has been open for 4 hours, and someone changes the priority to Blocker.
-Because issue is now a Blocker issue with 4 hours on the clock, the SLA is breached.
+For example, imagine you have a goal to resolve Critical requests in 5 hours, and Blocker requests in 3 hours.
+A Critical request has been open for 4 hours, and someone changes the priority to Blocker.
+Because the request is now a Blocker request with 4 hours on the clock, the SLA is breached.